This story was published by Adventure.com.

 I focus on my compass.
 Janna (the girlfriend) doesn’t think I’ve been following the coordinates properly.
 I don’t think I have either.
 I didn’t even know how to read coordinates until about half an hour ago.
 It’s cold and the sun is about to turn in for the night, which means we’re nearly in a not insignificant amount of trouble.

-Just as we’re about to abandon all hope, an opening appears through the trees.
-It’s actually the same opening we left to go bushwhacking some 20 minutes ago.
-You see, we’re not actually lost in the woods armed with only a compass an encyclopaedic knowledge of obscenities — we’re halfway through a wilderness survival course.
+Just as Janna runs out of obscenities, an opening appears through the trees.
+As it happens, it’s the same opening we left to go bushwhacking some 20 minutes ago.
+We’re not actually lost in the woods armed with only a compass and an encyclopaedic knowledge of obscenities – we’re halfway through a wilderness survival course.
 And we just failed our navigation lesson.
+(With gusto.)

-Back at camp, Janna and I sit around the fire with the rest of the group and take a moment to ponder the reality that, if the navigation lesson was a real survival situation, we’d probably be dead.
-If not dead, we definitely wouldn’t be talking to one another, and that’s a far crueller purgatory.
+Back at camp, Janna and I sit around the fire with the rest of the group and take a moment to ponder the reality that, if the navigation lesson had been a real survival situation, we’d probably be dead.
+If not dead, we definitely wouldn’t be on speaking terms, and I know which of the two I’d prefer.

-Paul, an Englishman originally from Carlisle, informs us that we’ll be heading out after dark to practice night navigation, which will involve trying to stick to our bearings whilst climbing our way through dense undergrowth in pitch black, without a torch.
-With his manicured beard and his Prada sunglasses, Paul doesn’t look like what you’d expect a survival instructor to look like, but years of training and honing his survival skills have turned him into a human Swiss Army Knife (I am more of a human butter knife).
+Paul, an Englishman from Carlisle, informs us that we’ll be heading out after dark to practice night navigation, which will involve trying to stick to our bearings whilst climbing our way through dense undergrowth in pitch black, without a torch.
+With his manicured beard and his Prada sunglasses, Paul doesn’t look like a survival instructor, but years of training and honing his survival skills have turned him into a human Swiss Army Knife (I am more of a human butter knife).